Lantibiotics

-Lantibiotics are a class of polycyclic peptide antibiotics that contain the characteristic thioether amino acids lanthionine or methyllanthionine, as well as the unsaturated amino acids dehydroalanine, and 2-aminoisobutyric acid.
+Lantibiotics (Lanthipeptides) are a class of polycyclic peptide antibiotics that contain the characteristic thioether amino acids lanthionine or methyllanthionine, as well as the unsaturated amino acids dehydroalanine, and 2-aminoisobutyric acid.
 They belong to ribosomally synthesized and post-translationally modified peptides.

 Lanthionine is composed of two alanine residues that are crosslinked on their β-carbon atoms by a thioether (monosulfide) linkage.

 Lantibiotics are produced by a large number of Gram-positive bacteria such as Streptococcus and Streptomyces to attack other Gram-positive bacteria, and as such, they are considered a member of the bacteriocins.
 Bacteriocins are classified according to their extent of posttranslational modification.
 The lantibiotics are a class of more extensively modified bacteriocins, also called Class I bacteriocins.
 (Bacteriocins for which disulfide bonds are the only modification to the peptide are Class II bacteriocins.)

 Lantibiotics are well studied because of the commercial use of these bacteria in the food industry for making dairy products such as cheese.

 Nisin and epidermin are members of a family of lantibiotics that bind to lipid II, a cell wall precursor lipid component of target bacteria and disrupt cell wall production.
+The genetic capacity to produce nisin is more widespread than previously thought with over bacterial 100 species predicted to encode the genes to produce the peptide.
 The duramycin family of lantibiotics binds phosphoethanolamine in the membranes of its target cells and seem to disrupt several physiological functions.